Hino Pink Azalea

 Hardiness Zone: 7b

 Lovely pink blooms cover this attractive dense compact shrub in mid spring; foliage is tiny giving a fine texture; ideal when massed in borders, foundation plantings, or low screening; absolutely must have well-drained, highly acidic and organic soil

 Hino Pink Azalea is covered in stunning clusters of lightly-scented pink trumpet-shaped flowers with red throats and a red blotch at the ends of the branches in mid spring.
-It has green foliage which emerges light green in spring.
-The small glossy narrow leaves turn an outstanding coppery-bronze in the fall.
-The fruit is not ornamentally significant.
+It has green evergreen foliage which emerges light green in spring.
+The small glossy narrow leaves turn an outstanding coppery-bronze in the fall, which persists throughout the winter.

 Hino Pink Azalea is a dense multi-stemmed evergreen shrub with an upright spreading habit of growth.
 Its relatively fine texture sets it apart from other landscape plants with less refined foliage.

 This is a relatively low maintenance shrub, and should only be pruned after flowering to avoid removing any of the current season's flowers.
 It has no significant negative characteristics.

 Hino Pink Azalea is recommended for the following landscape applications;

 Hino Pink Azalea will grow to be about 4 feet tall at maturity, with a spread of 4 feet.
 It tends to be a little leggy, with a typical clearance of 1 foot from the ground.
 It grows at a slow rate, and under ideal conditions can be expected to live for 40 years or more.